top of page

 Honoree Facet Category: Services To Youth

-Michelle Lanier - executive director
+Michelle Lanier - Executive Director

 Michelle Lanier served as the first executive director of North Carolina’s African American Heritage Commission (AAHC), which strives to preserve, promote, and protect the state’s African American history, arts, and culture for all young people.
 With roots in North Carolina on both sides of her family, she has familial ties to Historic Stagville, the state’s African American Music Trail, the Charlotte Hawkins Brown Museum (Palmer Memorial Institute), Black Wall Street, and many of the state’s Historically Black Colleges and Universities (HBCUs).
 Michelle earned her undergraduate degree from Spelman College, under the renowned Dr. Johnnetta B. Cole.
 Her graduate degree, in Folklore, with an emphasis on African Diaspora and Black Southern life, was attained at University of North Carolina at Chapel Hill.
 Her career in cultural heritage and youth preservation began with community-based initiatives in Orange, Durham, Wake, and Alamance counties, later extending into her work as a college educator at Duke University’s Center for Documentary Studies.
 Michelle joined the Division of State Historic Sites as curator of multicultural initiatives in 2006.
 In 2008, with a team of colleagues, she helped to create, by general statute, the state's African American Heritage Commission (AAHC).
 From 2012 to present, she has served as a member of the senior staff of the North Carolina Arts Council, where the AAHC is based.
 Her work has taken her to Panama and Ghana to document African Diaspora funerary traditions, and her ethnographic work in a Carolina Gullah community led to her role as a liaison to the Gullah Geechee Cultural Heritage Corridor.